robin-raymond/zax.io/basics.md

 :: import Module.System.Types

-unknown : Unknown   // used as a generic pointer type to an unknown type nothing : Nothing   // used as a generic type of nothing void : Void         // an alias of the Unknown type boolean : Boolean   // A value representing true of false
+unknown : Unknown   // used as a generic pointer type to an unknown type nothing : Nothing   // used as a generic type instance of nothing void : Void         // an alias of the Unknown type boolean : Boolean   // A value representing true of false